huggingface/text-generation-inference/docs/source/basic_tutorials/consuming_tgi.md

 # Consuming Text Generation Inference

 There are many ways you can consume Text Generation Inference server in your applications.
 After launching, you can use the `/generate` route and make a `POST` request to get results from the server.
-You can also use the `/generate_stream` route if you want TGI to return a stram of tokens.
+You can also use the `/generate_stream` route if you want TGI to return a stream of tokens.
 You can make the requests using the tool of your preference, such as curl, Python or TypeScrpt.
 For a final end-to-end experience, we also open-sourced ChatUI, a chat interface for open-source models.

 ## curl